iChirag/iChirag/README.md

 -->

 I’m Tech Geek since 2012 having expertise in iPhone development in both Swift and Objective-c.
-I’m also workin on React Native, Machin Learning and AR.
+I’m also working on React Native, Machin Learning and AR.
 I had experience to develop iOS framework and published on CocoaPods.

 Always eager to learn new technology and idea!